ampl/ampls-api/doc/rst/python/ref/ampls.rst

    .. method:: getMessage()

-      Get the message that was being printed (valid is if :py:meth:`GenericCallback.getAMPLSWhere` == ampls.Where.MSG)
+      Get the message that was being printed (valid is if :py:meth:`GenericCallback.getAMPLWhere` == ampls.Where.MSG)

    .. method:: getValue(Value.CBValue v)